NoCheatPlus/Docs/Development/bip/bip-3.15.0-and-later.md

     * Add a workaround for blocking-after-respawn with shield in hand.
     * MorePackets (player): Re-add configurable set back age.
     * The structure void block is instantly breakable and otherwise like air.
+    * Increase the default horizontal speed maximum for spectator mode.
     * Fix for a friction envelope check (uncertain impact, might render a workaround functional, or allow flying :p... perhaps not).
     * Fix the build number displayed in a hint for setting configversion.created to.
     * Fix AttackFrequency on MC 1.7.10 and 1.7.2 (interpret packets).